JujuAdams/db/README.md

 }
 ```

 Again, verbose and clumsy.
-This is, again, one simple line of code when using db:
+This is one line of code when using db:

 ```gml
 function SetMusicVolume(_value)